-Aside from the threat of sunburn and mosquito bites, A Tahiti family vacation is a generally safe with even very small children.
+Aside from the threat of sunburn and mosquito bites, a Tahiti family vacation is generally safe with even very small children.

 Should any major medical emergency arise, the main hospital is on Tahiti and flights from outlying islands in the Tuamotus and Marquesas are less frequent.

-Seek Value or Added Space in Rooms, Beach Bungalows and Villas
+Seek Value or Space in Rooms, Beach Bungalows, and Villas

 On Tahiti, these include the Garden Suites or Lagoon Suites (sleeps four and has a kitchenette) at the Manava Suite Resort Tahiti, the Panoramic Rooms (with two queen-sized beds) or the Motu Overwater Bungalows (king bed and sleeper sofa-but see notation about overwater bungalows below) set around the shallow Lagoonarium at the InterContinental Tahiti Resort, and Garden View of Deluxe Lagoon View rooms (ask for two connecting rooms) at Le Meridien Tahiti.

 On Moorea, check out the Garden View Duplexes (sleeps five) and Beach Bungalows (sleeps four) at Moorea Pearl Resort & Spa, the Lanai Suites (sleeps 4) and Garden Pool Bungalows and Beach Bungalows (sleeps four) at the InterContinental Moorea Resort & Spa, the King Garden Bungalows (sleeps four) at the Hilton Moorea Lagoon Resort & Spa and the two- and three-bedroom villas (sleeps four to six) at Legends Resort Moorea.